andrewkho/andrewkho.github.io/docs/wordle-solver.md

 The model so far is doing alright, though I think it has a ways to go before getting to human level.
 It doesn't seem like it will be particularly hard to get this to work, but I'm a bit annoyed at how many games it takes to learn!
+Another side note is that it's pretty great how good a heuristic can perform, but that isn't why we have side projects is it -.-;;;;

 Looking at some sampled output from the model, it does seem to have settled into a strategy of selecting `STARE` and then some version of `CLINK` or `CLINE` or `CLEAN` given the result of the input.
+This seems to match up pretty well with the "Wheel of Fortune" approach of going `RSTLNE`.
 <a href="https://wordle-rl.herokuapp.com">I encourage you to try, but given this is hosted on Heroku free, you may need to give it a minute as the instance spins up.</a>
 Currently it has a "Goal" mode where you give it a word and it'll play 6 turns, and a "Suggestor" mode that'll give you a suggestion if you tell it what you've tried and the wordle responses so far.